These Are the Best Shoes for Pregnancy in 2023

-From swelling to aching, pregnancy can do a number on your feet.
-You’ll want to slip on these shoes for nine months and beyond.
+From swelling to aching to actually growing (yes, growing!), pregnancy can do a number on your feet.

 Babylist’s Top Picks for the Best Shoes for Pregnancy